Welcome to today's edition of the Rush 24-7 podcast.

 Maurice, where were you taught that?

-Where did you but where but where did you learn it?
+But where did you learn it?

 I mean, I understand what you're saying, but where did you learn it?

-Have you heard of our senator as a member of the military appropriations committee in the Congress of the United States directing billions of dollars of these contracts you're discussing here to private companies for the purchase of military goods that were controlled by her husband?
+Have you heard of our senator as a member of the Military Appropriations Committee in the Congress of the United States directing billions of dollars of these contracts you're discussing here to private companies for the purchase of military goods that were controlled by her husband?

-So I gotta I have to say, I have to say that.
+So I have to say that.

-All right, now Maurice, have you felt better about venting here?
+All right, now, Maurice, have you felt better about venting here?

 I'm sorry?